-The Group considers its employees as one of the crisis to the education sector.
-In this regard, faculty trainings during SY 2020-2021 were conducted organization's biggest assets and believes that investing in talent is vital to ensure sustainable online by utilizing eLMS and video conferencing business growth and success.
-In this regard, tools such as MS Teams and Google Meet.
-For the the Group aims to provide its employees with April 1, 2020 to June 30, 2020 period, both male and female employees received an average of development programs that assist them in effectively carrying out their jobs and prepare them 0.2 training hour, while administrative employees for career advancement. received an average of 0.4 training hour.
+The Group considers its employees as one of the organization's biggest assets and believes that investing in talent is vital to ensure sustainable business growth and success.
+In this regard, the Group aims to provide its employees with development programs that assist them in effectively carrying out their jobs and prepare them for career advancement.

-As part of STI ESG's Learning Delivery System, which has been successfully certified by the International Standards Organization (ISO) and has attained ISO Certification 9001:2015, STI ESG and STI WNU faculty members regularly undergo competencybased certifications and trainings to ensure that they are proficient in the subject matter to be able to deliver the required day-to-day lessons.
+As part of STI ESG's Learning Delivery System, which has been successfully certified by the International Standards Organization (ISO) and has attained ISO Certification 9001:2015, STI ESG and STI WNU faculty members regularly undergo competency-based certifications and trainings to ensure that they are proficient in the subject matter to be able to deliver the required day-to-day lessons.
 Additionally, all faculty members and staff of STI ESG and STI WNU undergo regular performance evaluation ratings from superiors and peers.